 Neurometric refers to the use of computerized technology to acquire, score, and interpret electrical activity generated by groups of neurons from various regions of the brain.
 Neurometric Analysis is a valuable tool used in the Assessment of an individual’s electro-neurophysiological state.
 It utilizes two types of physiological tests – the EGG/QEEG and a variety of Evoked Potentials.
-The QEEG is a statistical modification of the conventional EEG that greatly enhances it ability to detect certain brain dysfunction.
+The QEEG is a statistical modification of the conventional EEG that greatly enhances its ability to detect certain brain dysfunction.
 Several Evoked Potential tests are utilized as part of the Neurometric Analysis, including visual, cognitive, auditory and Somatosensory.
 Evoked Potentials can be performed as an adjunct to clinical Assessment, and Neurometric Analysis as a whole assists in ruling out organic versus psychological and/somatic etiologies.
-In general, Neurometric testing provides insight about the functional capabilities of patients; sensory/perceptual and low level cognitive processes which may be difficult to determine by behavioral methods alone for certain populations.
+In general, Neurometric testing provides insight into the functional capabilities of patients; sensory/perceptual and low-level cognitive processes which may be difficult to determine by behavioral methods alone for certain populations.

 In their 1990 report of Congress, The National Advisory Mental Health Council stated….
 “In the practice of clinical neurophysiological classic EGG will undoubtedly be replaced by (QEEG) and topographic mapping.
-The enhanced value of these techniques will place mapping systems in virtually every major hospital, since these techniques offer the possibility of more accurate and quantified diagnosis at a much lower cost than neuromagnetic imaging, positron emission topography, or magnetic resonance imaging.
+The enhanced value of these techniques will place mapping systems in virtually every major hospital since these techniques offer the possibility of more accurate and quantified diagnosis at a much lower cost than neuromagnetic imaging, positron emission topography, or magnetic resonance imaging.
 It is not unreasonable to expect that it may be possible to predict a patient’s clinical response to a therapeutic regimen.
 Adverse change in brain function may be detected in advance of clinical deterioration, thereby permitting timely therapeutic or preventive strategies.”

 The American Board of Electroencephalography and Neurophysiology, recognizing the importance and need for Quantitative EEG, has instituted a program of competency examinations for technicians administering these tests.